The Station Kitchen – 3-in-1 Restaurant

-st James power station is the newest clubbing hotspot in town.
-Opened only in mid December last year, it had been refurbished from an old power station.
-But that’s not it.
+St James Power Station is the clubbing hotspots in town.
+It has been refurbished from an old power station.
+And that’s not all.
 This power station is also Singapore’s first coal-powered power plant and was built in 1927!
 That’s quite a bit of history isn’t it?

 St James Power Station

-I wonder if party-goers know that there is also a restaurant over here, called “the station kitchen”.
-It is managed by the breadtalk folks and houses three kinds of cuisines and concepts.
-There is the din tai fung noodle bar (chinese food), “what you do” prata stall (indian food) and charcoal (taiwanese grill).
+I wonder if party-goers know that there is also a 3-in-1 restaurant over here, called The Station Kitchen.
+It is managed by BreadTalk and houses three kinds of cuisines and concepts:

 An assortment of Indian curries and gravies